OscarDS/pymemdyn/manual/pymemdyn-manual.md

     waters, structural lipids, cholesterol molecules, explicit
     ions.

-    -   Option -l (specifying an orthosteric ligand).
+    -   Option -l --lig (specifying an orthosteric ligand).
 Lets assume that we have docked a ligand in the orthosteric binding site.
 We can include this in the simulation as long as we have generated the requested library and parameter files in gromacs.
 Thus, 3